 Tell me about yourself.

-It’s an ice-breaker question that is mainly asked in the first session of interviews.
+It’s an ice-breaker question.
+The interviewer will ask you this in the first session of interviews.
 It would be best to avoid giving personal information when answering this question because that’s not what the interviewer wants to hear.
 Instead, focus on your life stories that relate to the UX design.

 You can articulate how you discovered your passion for UX and what you have done since.
 We would advise you to tell your potential employer about your previous experiences, such as educational background, internship, and previous jobs.